 Are you thinking of investing in a Nima Sensor?
 Before you do, read my take on this important-yet-controversial portable gluten-detecting device.
-The author of this article is not associated with Nima Sensor in any way.
+The author of this article is a nutrition professional specializing in celiac disease and gluten disorders.
+She is not associated with Nima Partners.
 This post may contain affiliate links.
 Please see my disclosures.

-The gluten-free world is abuzz with Nima Sensor and portable gluten-detecting devices, and with good reason.
+The gluten-free world is abuzz with Nima Sensor and portable gluten-detecting devices like the Allergy Amulet and Glutrust, and with good reason.
 These products, when used properly, can help the gluten-free identify hidden gluten in products and restaurant dishes.

-In fact, with Nima Sensor and other gluten-detecting devices coming to market soon, there’s no more guessing if that burger bun placed before you is really gluten free; within a few minutes, your device can help you know for sure.
+In fact, with Nima Sensor and other gluten-detecting devices coming to market soon, there’s no more guessing if that burger bun placed before you is really gluten-free; within a few minutes, your device will help you know for sure.

 Before I share the pros, cons, limitations, and criticisms of the Nima Sensor, let me first introduce you to the device and how it works.